wav4/gitskills/readme.txt

-Git is a free software ...101
+Git is free software ...
 Creating a new branch is quick and simple. a